 The CPS approach provides a new way of understanding and helping kids who struggle with behavioral challenges.
 Challenging behavior has traditionally been thought of as willful and goal oriented which has led to approaches that focus on motivating better behavior using reward and punishment programs.
 If you’ve tried these strategies and they haven’t worked, this workshop is for you!
 At Think:Kids we have some very different ideas about why these kids struggle.
 Research over the past 30 years demonstrates that for the majority of these kids their challenges result from a lack of crucial thinking skills when it comes to things like problem solving, frustration tolerance and flexibility.
 The CPS approach, therefore, focuses on helping adults teach the skills these children lack while resolving the chronic problems that tend to precipitate challenging behavior.

-We ask that our host provide a space that would hold a minimum of 100 attendees and has a projector, screen, microphone, and a way to connect audio from a laptop.
+We ask that you, as host, provide a space that would hold a minimum of 100 attendees and has a projector, screen, microphone, and a way to connect audio from a laptop.
 We ask that you provide a continental breakfast (bagels, muffins, fruit, coffee/tea/water), mid morning and mid afternoon snacks/beverages (we can work with you on the specifics).
 Many schools we have worked with in the past have had their PAC or SEPAC parents manage this.
 Parking would need to be available, too.
 We would handle the registrations and bring training materials.

-- 0 – 60 paid registrants: 10 free slots
+- 0 – 59 paid registrants: 10 free staff slots

-- 60-84 paid registrants: 20 free slots
+- 60-84 paid registrants: 20 free staff slots

-- 85-99 paid registrants: 25 free slots
+- 85-99 paid registrants: 25 free staff slots

-- 100+ paid registrants: 30 free slots
+- 100+ paid registrants: 30 free staff slots

 Questions?
-Please call Amefika Desir at 617-643-6030 or email her at email@example.com.
+Please call Daisy Gomez-Hugenberger at 617-643-6031 or email firstname.lastname@example.org.